Lambda-Null/tome/A_Bootstrapping_Initial_Version/2_Named_Macros.md

 # Named Macros

-A version of this program which allows named macros to be expanded would greatly expand our capabilities for subsequent stages of the bootstrap process.
-It's a core feature of literate programming, and will allow subsequent phases to be tangled in a more natural manner.

-## Links as Macros

-When we think about the concept of macros, they essentially have a definition and places that reference that definition.
-This is precisely the same relationships that links have, so we can think of macros simply as links within code.
-Since we're in the midst of bootstrapping, though, this behavior will be considerably constrained:

-* Fenced blocks preceded by a label definition `[like this]:`
-* Angle bracket style links to those definitions `<#like this>`
+This stage in the bootstrapping process ensures creates a version which supports named macros within the same file.
+See [the chapter on syntax](/2_Syntax) to learn more about what is supported here.

-These aren't really valid Markdown, but they're close enough to keep in the same spirit.
-Keep in mind that this file is designed to be run by [1_Starting_Point.md](1_Starting_Point.md), so the named blocks don't have meaning in this context.
+Keep in mind that this file is designed to be passed to the script created by [1_Starting_Point.md](1_Starting_Point.md), so the named blocks don't have meaning in this context.

 ## Tracking Macros